InsightLab/PyMove/README.md

 We will also release wrappers to some useful Java libraries in this field.

-## Useful curated list of related libraries and links
+## Useful list of related libraries and links
 - [Handling GPS Data with Python](https://github.com/FlorianWilhelm/gps_data_with_python/tree/master/notebooks)
 - [mplleaflet - Easily convert matplotlib plots from Python into interactive Leaflet web maps](https://github.com/jwass/mplleaflet)
 - [Pykalman](https://github.com/pykalman/pykalman)